ahuh/conemu-toolkit/README.md

 clink installscripts "%CONEMU_TOOLKIT_PATH%\lua"
 ```

-* Do the same operations to register script of the repo `clink-completions`: https://github.com/vladimir-kotikov/clink-completions?tab=readme-ov-file#using-git
+* Do the same operations to register scripts of the repo `clink-completions`: https://github.com/vladimir-kotikov/clink-completions?tab=readme-ov-file#using-git

 * **BONUS #1**: if you want to use **ConEmu with Clink in VSCode integrated terminal**, add and adapt the following **User Settings** to your environment: